-The Stouffville facility operates on approximately six hectares of land and is equipped with four treating cylinders using the MCA preservative.
-It also contains a wood milling plant, a lumber grading and stacking line and a kiln to thaw frozen lumber in winter.
+The Stouffville facility is equipped with four treating cylinders using the MCA preservative.
+It also contains a wood milling plant for decking accessories, a lumber grading and stacking line and a kiln to thaw frozen lumber during winter.
 The facility produces approximately 230,000 cubic metres of residential lumber annually.
 Offices for accounting, operations and sales personnel are also located on site.